Dashlane/SwiftDomainParser/Readme.md

 PSL list all the known public suffix  (like: com, co.uk, nt.edu.au, ...).
 Without this information we are not able to determine which part of a URL is the domain, Since a suffix can have more than one Label.
-The PSL includes ICANN (officiel top level domains) but also privates one (like us-east-1.amazonaws.com)
+The PSL includes ICANN (official top level domains) but also privates one (like us-east-1.amazonaws.com)

 Examples: